-Rooted in memories of her childhood, Okwui’s one-woman show fuses dance, song, drama and comedy to create a mesmerizing space in which audiences can engage with a story about two 12-year-old black girls coming of age in the 1980s.
-With intimate vérité access to Okwui – who’s worked with conceptual artists like Ralph Lemon and Julie Taymor – and her audiences off the stage, this film allows for unparalleled insight into the creative process as well as the complex social issues embodied in it.
+Rooted in memories of her childhood, Okwui’s show fuses dance, song, drama, and comedy to create a mesmerizing space in which audiences engage with a story of two twelve-year-old black girls coming of age in the 1980s.
+With intimate vérité access to Okwui—who has worked with such acclaimed conceptual artists as Ralph Lemon and Julie Taymor—and her audiences off the stage, this film allows for unparalleled insight into the creative process as well as the complex social issues embodied in it.
 (2017, 91 min, digital)

 Regular Admission: $10

 Available in advance at our Box Office or by phone: 415-978-2787.

 Yerba Buena Center for the Arts is grateful to the City of San Francisco for its ongoing support.

 YBCA Programs in 17–18 are made possible in part by: The James Irvine Foundation.

 Additional Funding for YBCA Programs 17–18: National Endowment for the Arts, Abundance Foundation, Grosvenor, and Members of Yerba Buena Center for the Arts.